Tadashi Maeda (banker)

 Tadashi Maeda (born December 1957) is governor of the Japan Bank for International Cooperation.
 He was previously senior managing director He is a member of the council of the International Institute for Strategic Studies.

+On 10 April 2024, Maeda was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of Prime Minister Fumio Kishida at the White House.